oam-dev/rudr/docs/tutorials/deploy_openfaas_workload.md

 ## Create Component with OpenFaaS Workload

-Now rudr support three main field of the OpenFaaS workload, they are `image`, `handler` and `environment`.
-An example is like below:
+An OpenFaaS workload example is like below:

 ```yaml
 apiVersion: core.oam.dev/v1alpha1